strazz/PilotApp/README.md

     func deleteUser()
 }
 ```
-It has been also implement in the UserDefaultsPersistance, the other app layers depends only from this protocol.
+It has been also implemented in the UserDefaultsPersistance, the other app layers depends only from this protocol.

 ## Testing strategy
 ### Unit tests: